Charlie's positive, can-do attitude is infectious and all of our kids absolutely love her!

 and more meaningful.

 Angelman syndrome is the result of the loss of function of a single gene on the 15th chromosome.
 Charlie actually has the gene in her, but it is muted.
 That muted gene keeps her from being able to do simple tasks as easily as others.
 Pointing, clapping her hands, drinking from a straw, and standing up independently are all tasks that Charlie took longer to learn.
 Charlie’s inability to speak is due to a motor dysfunction, not a cognitive dysfunction.

 To know Charlie is to love her.
-While she is a perfect little girl just the way she is, a lifetime of being non-verbal is going to be a big challenge.
-There are several therapeutics in the beginning stages of clinical trials that have shown results helping "angels" (children with AS) communicate.
+While she is a perfect little girl just the way she is, Angelman syndrome brings so many challenges.
+There are several therapeutics in the beginning stages of clinical trials that have shown results helping "angels" (children with AS) improve their daily life.
 You can literally change our daughters life with your support, and by supporting our efforts to fundraise for FAST.

 Thank you for taking the time to learn about Angelman syndrome, and our beautiful baby girl.
 We thank you for being a part of our life!